Contemplating today's Gospel

 He sat down opposite the treasury and observed how the crowd put money into the treasury.
 Many rich people put in large sums.
 A poor widow also came and put in two small coins worth a few cents.
 Calling his disciples to himself, he said to them, "Amen, I say to you, this poor widow put in more than all the other contributors to the treasury.
 For they have all contributed from their surplus wealth, but she, from her poverty, has contributed all she had, her whole livelihood."

 Fr.
-José MARTÍNEZ Colín (Culiacán, Mexico)Today, the Gospel presents Jesus Christ as the Master, who speaks to us about the detachment which we must live by.
-In the first place, a detachment of our honor and recognition which, every so often, we are looking for: “Beware of (...) accept greetings in the marketplaces, seats of honor in synagogues, and places of honor at banquets” (cf. Mk 12:38-39).
-In this sense, Jesus prevents us from following the bad example of the scribes.
+José MARTÍNEZ Colín (Culiacán, Mexico)Today, the Gospel presents Christ to us as Teacher and speaks to us of the detachment that we must live.
+A detachment, first of all, from our own honor or recognition, which we sometimes seek: “Beware of… accept greetings in the marketplaces, seats of honor in synagogues, and places of honor at banquets” (cf. Mk 12:38-39).
+In this sense, Jesus warns us of the bad example of the scribes.